callum-hart/immutable-styles/docsNext/gettingStarted.md

 *screenshot of restaurant card*

-Although fairly trivial, the restaurant card is a good fit for illustrating the basic concepts of immutable styles without introducing unnecessary and excessive details.
+Although fairly trivial, the restaurant card provides the perfect fit for illustrating the basic concepts of immutable styles without getting distracted by unnecessary and excessive details.

 ### Setup

-The first step is to clone the [turorial repository]():
+The first step is to clone the [turorial]():

 ```
 git clone ....immutable-styles-beginner-tutorial